usamayy7/Linked-Matrix-Task/README.md

 # My Task Explanation
 ## 1. Make Simple Django App:
 First of all we created a simple django app which shows us a heading of **Welcome to Linked Matrix**.
-In templates folder we created a *home.html* filw which simply resulted in the app page.
+In templates folder we created a *home.html* file which simply resulted in the app page.

 ## 2.Configuring Python Logging:
 Secondly, I learnt how to configure python loging in django app.
 As it is required in a task to show time and IP address of the user in debug.log file.
 So in formatters I describe the format of our message i.e;{asctime} {message}.